A private timber reserve is a parcel of private land or forest of at least five hectares in area set aside to grow or harvest forests.

 A private timber reserve may be an area of:

-A private land owner needs to secure their right to use the land for forestry purposes in the long term.
+A private landowner needs to secure their right to use the land for forestry purposes in the long term.

 A private timber reserve can benefit a landowner because: